The Best Places to Visit in Bursa

 6: Bursa Castle Walls and Osman Gazi Tomb

-Called “hisar” in Turkish, this is the oldest city part, and even though just a small section remains, the ancient city walls are perhaps symbolic as they also sit near the tomb of Osman Gazi, the man who founded the Ottoman empire, otherwise the first royal sultan.
-Dating from when Bursa was called Prusias, in the first century BC, both the walls and tomb have undergone restoration over time, and are a must-see to understand Bursa’s throughout the centuries.
+Called "hisar" in Turkish, this is the oldest city part.
+Even though just a small section remains, the ancient city walls are perhaps symbolic as they also sit near the tomb of Osman Gazi, the man who founded the Ottoman empire, otherwise the first royal sultan.
+Dating from when Bursa was called Prusias in the first century BC, walls and the tomb have undergone restoration over time, and are a must-see to understand Bursa throughout the centuries.

 7: Irgandi Bridge – Unusual but Quaint

-Even if you do not intend to buy anything, Irgandi bridge is a must see, because on top of the old stone bridge is quaint artisans’ shops.
+Even if you do not intend to buy anything, Irgandi bridge is a must-see, because on top of the old stone bridge are quaint artisans' shops.
 The 15th-century bridge is a beautiful sight as the yellow bazaar on top makes it a unique landmark found nowhere else in Turkey.
 The shops within it also make traditional crafts like painting and woodcarving.

 8: Muradiye Complex

-Also known as the complex of sultan Murad the 2nd, the 15thcentury Muradiye Complex contains 12 turbes and an old Turkish bath of the same name.
-Sitting in a quiet destination, it contained a madrasa, an Islamic place of education but that is now a medical clinic.
-One notable aspect, the calm, peaceful atmosphere, is a stark difference from a city’s hustle and bustle.
+Also known as the complex of sultan Murad the 2nd, the 15th century Muradiye Complex contains 12 turbes and an old Turkish bath of the same name.
+Sitting in a quiet destination, it had a madrasa, an Islamic place of education, but that is now a medical clinic.
+One notable aspect, the calm, peaceful atmosphere, is a stark difference from a city's hustle and bustle.

 9: Bursa Zoo and Botanical Garden